total-typescript/advanced-typescript-workshop/README.md

 Each exercise follows a similar pattern:

 - Look at the file with the `*.code.ts` extension.
 This gives you the code we're going to be working through and trying to understand.
 - Read through the `*.exercise.ts` file.
-Read through the file, comment-by-comment, and follow the instructions by editing the file inline.
+Read through the file, comment-by-comment, and follow the instructions by **editing the file inline**.
 - Wherever you see reference to `Solution #1`, check the `*.solutions.ts` file when you want to see the solution. **Make sure you check the solution before proceeding!** There's often crucial information there.

+Be careful to read through each part of the exercise carefully - if you skip over parts of them, it might get difficult to find your way back.

+Also, consider having the `*.exercise.ts` in one IDE panel and the `*.code.ts` in another.
+This will mean you don't have to scroll up and down too much.

 ### Emoji